Ollie Lord: 2023: Debut season

 Lord spent his first two seasons at Port playing in the South Australian National Football League (SANFL) for their reserves team.
 He made his AFL debut in Round 6 of the 2023 AFL season, against the West Coast Eagles at the Adelaide Oval.
 Lord was an important player in Port Adelaide's four-point win over in Round 10, kicking two goals during the match, including a clutch last-quarter goal to help win the game.

-Lord kicked a career-best four goals in Port Adelaide's qualifying final against the Brisbane Lions at The Gabba, and was subsequently named as one of the best players in the afl.com.au match report.
+Lord kicked a career-best four goals in Port Adelaide's qualifying final loss against the Brisbane Lions at The Gabba, and was subsequently named as one of the best players in the match report.

-2024: Injury
+2024

 Lord only managed six games for the 2024 AFL season due to injury.

+2026

+In April, Lord ruptured his ACL while playing for Port Adelaide in the SANFL, ruling him out for the remainder of the 2026 AFL season.

 Statistics

-Updated to the end of Round 22, 2025.
+Updated to the end of round 22, 2026.